"Jan. 4, 2013 -- A new study from Australia may offer a new way of identifying people at risk of glaucoma years before vision loss happens.

 Medical Editor: John P. Cunha, DO, FACOEP

-Voltaren Ophthalmic (diclofenac sodium) Solution 0.1% is used to reduce swelling, pain, and light sensitivity after cataract surgery or corneal refractive surgery.
-It is a nonsteroidal anti-inflammatory drug (NSAID).
-This medication is available in generic form.
-Common side effects include stinging/burning of the eyes for 1 to 2 minutes and temporary blurred vision this medication is applied.
-Watery eyes may also occur.
+Voltaren Ophthalmic (diclofenac sodium) Solution 0.1% is a nonsteroidal anti-inflammatory drug (NSAID) used to reduce swelling, pain, and light sensitivity after cataract surgery or corneal refractive surgery.
+Voltaren Ophthalmic is available in generic form.
+Common side effects of Voltaren Ophthalmic include stinging, burning, or itching of the eyes for 1 to 2 minutes and temporary blurred vision when this medication is applied.
+Other side effects of Voltaren Ophthalmic include watery eyes, swollen or puffy eyelids, nausea, vomiting, stomach pain, weakness, fever or chills, headache, sleep problems (insomnia), or runny nose.

 A dose of one drop of Voltaren Ophthalmic should be applied to the affected eye following cataract surgery, 4 times daily beginning 24 hours after surgery and continuing throughout the first 2 weeks of the postoperative period.
 One or two drops of Voltaren Ophthalmic should be applied to the operative eye within the hour prior to corneal refractive surgery.
 Within 15 minutes after surgery, one or two drops should be applied to the operative eye and continued 4 times daily for up to 3 days.
 Voltaren Ophthalmic may interact with blood thinners.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Voltaren Ophthalmic should be used only when clearly needed during the first 6 months.
 It is not recommended for use during the last 3 months of pregnancy due to possible harm to a fetus.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.